HaviDavi0/Havi/README.md

 HaviDavi

 Aspiring network specialist, currently pursuing a CS degree.
 Strong intrest in networking, actively participating in CTFs, scripting in Bash and coding in Python.
-Hobbies include building skills around operating and troubleshooting Linux and Window OS.
+Hobbies include mostly learning things the hard way.

-Only accepting words of incuragment, positive comments and pointers at this time.
+Only accepting words of encouragement currently.

 How to reach me: 0uter4eaven@proton.me